Arc’teryx Aperture Chalk Bag Review: Is It Worth It?

 The bag also remains wide open at any angle and has the most well-designed belt of any chalk bag I’ve ever used.

-However, the Aperture chalk bag isn’t good for bouldering because it can’t stand upright by itself and it has trouble holding a climbing brush when placed on the ground, so don’t get it if you mostly boulder.
+However, the Aperture chalk bag isn’t good for bouldering because it can’t stand upright by itself and it has trouble holding a climbing brush when placed on the ground.
+Don’t get it if you mostly boulder.

-If you’d like to compare the Aperture Chalk Bag to other top bags, check out our list of the best chalk bags.
+Note: If you’d like to compare the Aperture Chalk Bag to other top bags, check out our guide to the best chalk bags.

 The Aperture chalk bag’s defining feature is its closure system.
 If you don’t know, you can get a chalk-tight close from this bag by twisting and snapping it shut.